-With the retirement of PREPA older steam units and the introduction of greater inverter based generation, studies carried out under this IRP (see Appendix 1) indicate that the PREPA system may require synchronous condensers to increase the short-circuit level and provide minimum levels of voltage stiffness for the inverter based resources to operate reliably.
-This is assessed in the Industry by determining the Short Circuit Ratio as the ratio of the short circuit level in the system to the installed inverter based resources and typically values below

-1.5 are problematic.
+With the retirement of PREPA's older steam units and the introduction of greater inverter based generation from solar, wind and batteries, studies carried out under this IRP (see Appendix 1) indicate that the PREPA system will require synchronous condensers to increase the short-circuit level and provide minimum levels of voltage stability for the inverter based resources to operate reliably.
+The adequacy of the system short circuit level is assessed in the Industry by determining the Short Circuit Ratio as the ratio of the short circuit level in the system to the installed inverter based resources; typically values below 1.5 are problematic.
 Without the synchronous condensers the ratio may be under 1.0 for PREPA resulting in an unstable system.

 San Juan 9 and 10 are assumed out of service for this IRP analysis and designated for either retirement or limited use.
 Both units are candidates for potential immediate conversion to synchronous condensers.
-Within the next 5 years, the ESM plan also calls for the retirement of San Juan 7 and 8.
-Palo Seco 3 and 4 are designated for retirement in the ESM plan in 2024.
-After retirement, all these units will be considered candidates for potential conversion to synchronous condensers.
-The specific units selected for conversion the schedule for their conversion and the costs of conversion will require additional study.
+Within the next 5 years, the ESM plan also calls for the retirement of San Juan 7 and 8 and Aguirre 1 & 2.
+Palo Seco 3 and 4 are designated for retirement in the ESM plan in 2025.
+All these units will be considered candidates for potential conversion to synchronous condensers.
+The specific units selected for conversion, the schedule for their conversion and the costs of conversion will require additional study.
 Dependent on the results of a study of the synchronous condenser needs and costs, PREPA expects to potentially convert one and possibly both of San Juan 9 and 10 to synchronous condensers within the first five years of this plan (by 2023).
 The estimated time to convert a unit is approximately six months.
 Without the benefit of the results of the study, Siemens has estimated the commercial operation date of the conversion of San Juan 10 in January 2022 and the conversion of San Juan 9 in 2023.
-Siemens has also developed a very high-level capital expenditure estimate of \$9 million per unit for the conversion based on an EPRI study67.
+Siemens has also developed a very high-level capital expenditure estimate of \$9 million per unit for the conversion based on an EPRI study80.
+As shown in Appendix 1 with the levels of renewable generation and storage projected in this IRP, by 2025 San Juan 7 to 10, Aguirre 1 & 2 and Palo Seco 3 or 4 should be available to operate as synchronous condensers and over the long term (by 2028) the remaining unit at Palo Seco should also be converted.

-10.1.3 Unit Retirements
+10.1.4 Unit Retirements

-In the ESM the following unit retirements are recommended in the first five years of the plan, subject to the availability of the new generation resources, and the realization of the other assumptions in the capacity expansion plan.
-Please see Part 8 for more details.
+In the ESM the following unit retirements are identified as possible in the first five years of the plan, subject to the availability of the new generation resources, and the realization of the other assumptions in the capacity expansion plan.